brevzin/cpp_proposals/md/deducing-this.md

 </td></tr>
 </table>

 If other language features play with what `this` means, they are completely orthogonal and do not have interplays with this proposal.
-However, it should be obvious that developers have a great potential for introducing hard-to-read code if they are at all changing the meaning of `this` in function bodies, especially in conjunction with this proposal.
+However, it should be obvious that developers have great potential for introducing hard-to-read code if they are at all changing the meaning of `this` in function bodies, especially in conjunction with this proposal.

 ## Translating code to use explicit object parameters